Elle (TV series): Development

 As a planned Legally Blonde 3 languished in development hell, in April 2023, it was announced that after acquiring MGM, Amazon had plans to expand the Legally Blonde franchise with a television series in development.

-On May 14, 2024, Amazon Prime Video announced a new upcoming 2025 prequel series, Elle.
+On May 14, 2024, Amazon Prime Video announced a new upcoming prequel series, Elle with Laura Kittrell developing the series.
 In a statement, Reese Witherspoon, who hosted the announcement, said that viewers "will get to know how Elle Woods navigated her world as a teenager with her distinct personality and ingenuity, in ways that only our beloved Elle could do."
+The series is co-showrun and executive produced by Kittrell and Caroline Dries.
+Jason Moore directed the first two episodes of season one and serves as an executive producer.
+Reese Witherspoon, Lauren Neustadter, Lauren Kisilevsky, Marc Platt and Amanda Brown, the author of Legally Blonde novel, also serve as executive producers.

 In January 2025, Witherspoon said in an interview that she was inspired to create the spinoff series after watching Netflix's Wednesday series starring Jenna Ortega.
 "I saw that Wednesday Addams show and I was like, 'Oh, she was in high school.'
 I loved it.
 I watched every episode.
 I thought it was amazing," Witherspoon said.
 "And I was like, 'We should do Elle Woods in high school because I wanted to see who she was before college, before law school.
 And I started having all these ideas and these amazing writers came up with a great pitch and now Amazon is making the show and it's called Elle."

+In January 2026, the series was renewed for a second season.

 Casting

-In February 2025, newcomer Lexi Minetree was cast as Elle Woods, a role originally portrayed by Witherspoon in the original films; Minetree had been among the finalists during the casting process for the new series.
+In February 2025, newcomer Lexi Minetree was cast as Elle Woods, who was originally portrayed by Witherspoon in the original films.

 In March, June Diane Raphael and Tom Everett Scott were cast as Elle's parents, Eva and Wyatt.
 In that same month Chandler Kinney, Gabrielle Policano and Jacob Moskovitz joined the cast as Kimberly, Liz, and Miles.
 In April, Zac Looker, Jessica Belkin, Logan Shroyer, and Amy Pietz joined the cast as Dustin, Madison, Josh, and Donna.
-In May, Lisa Yamada, Chloe Wepper, David Burtka, Brad Harder, Kayla Maisonet, and James Van Der Beek joined the cast in key recurring roles.
+In May, Lisa Yamada, Chloe Wepper, David Burtka, Brad Harder, Kayla Maisonet, and James Van Der Beek, in what would be his final role before his death, joined the cast in key recurring roles.
+In February 2026, Maitreyi Ramakrishnan joined the cast for the second season as Sam.

 Filming

-Principal photography began on April 2, 2025.
+Principal photography began on April 2, 2025, in Vancouver, including in places such as Point Grey Secondary School and Granville Island and concluded on July 22, 2025.
+Filming for the second season began on March 4, 2026, and wrapped on June 19, 2026.

 Release

-Elle is expected to be released in 2026.
+Elle premiered on July 1, 2026.